 Published on February 6th, 2016 | by Pro Wrestling Stories0

-Bret Hart is an absolute hero.
-For many, he is what got people into professional wrestling.
+For many, Bret Hart is what got people into professional wrestling.
 During a time when big, cartoonish men like Hulk Hogan, Ultimate Warrior and Macho Man Randy Savage were forced to step aside due to steroid scandals, smaller men like Hart, Curt Hennig and Shawn Michaels were stepping to the forefront with Bret leading the charge.
 Bret revolutionized the industry in the early 1990’s by bringing high quality, athletic in-ring performance to the fore, and has cultivated a legacy as one of the greatest wrestlers of all time.

 This installment is a mix of stories from Bret with quotes from his peers, dedicated to ‘The Best There Is, The Best There Was, The Best There Ever Will Be.’

 “In all honesty, I don’t know that I was the greatest wrestler of all-time.

 I tip my hat to a lot of the great wrestlers.
 Dynamite Kid…I would never say that I was better than him.
 I think that pound-for-pound, he was the greatest wrestler of all-time.
 [But] I also think that I was more professional than he was and I had more longevity than he did.

 Curt Hennig was also a wrestler that I would never say I was better than.
 He was a great wrestler.
 There are a lot of great wrestlers.
 Although, I don’t know that anybody did it as safely or as smoothly as I did.